Aqua-0/Pokemon_Star_Console_Edition/README.md

 # Credits #
-1. Nintendo - Publisher of Ultra Sun and Ultra Moon
+Nintendo - Publisher of Ultra Sun and Ultra Moon

-2. Game Freak - Developer of Ultra Sun and Ultra Moon
+Game Freak - Developer of Ultra Sun and Ultra Moon

-3. Rusyaeffy - Developer and Publisher of Pokemon Star
+Rusyaeffy - Developer and Publisher of Pokemon Star

-4. RadoMiami - Trying desperately to port Pokemon Star to console...
+RadoMiami - Writer of this guide
-4.5.

 AquaSamurott - Fixing a083 garc for console.
 (Didn't ask them to do this, but they just kinda announced it on New Year's Eve.)

 # Changelog #
 v0.1 (10/31/20): First sucessful experiment.
 Banner and icons: Replaced.